 - University of San Diego External Funding Directory The University of San Diego has a directory of external grants listed by field

-- www.usda.gov is the site to find information for grants for agriculture related projects.
+- www.usda.gov provides information regarding grants for agriculture related projects

 Also check with Office of Development for information on Foundations and other services provided: http://www.andrews.edu/services/development